-Almondsbury C of E Primary School follows the RealPE programme throughout the school, with a variety of additional schemes and resources to enhance and support the curriculum.
+Almondsbury C of E Primary School follows the RealPE programme throughout the school, as well as using additional resources, adaptions and opportunities to support and enhance the curriculum.

-We teach dance, games and gymnastics with equal weighting at KS1.
+We teach dance, games and gymnastics at KS1.
 In KS2 we teach dance, games and gymnastics throughout the four years as well as athletics and outdoor and adventurous activities.
 Swimming and water safety are taught in Years 3 and 4